wur-bioinformatics/introduction-to-bioinformatics/week4.md

 If we consider a stretch of amino acids, these propensities help to determine if and where an α-helix or β-strand starts or stops.
 For example, some amino acids have a strong tendency to form α-helices (e.g., Alanine) or β-strands (e.g., Isoleucine), whereas others tend to break these local structures.
 In particular, we can observe that Proline is a strong breaker of both structure elements.
-This can be explained by the special side group arrangement of Proline: this is fused twice to the backbone of the protein, rendering the amino acid very inflexible when it comes to the phi (φ) and ψ (psi) angles it can render (see [chapter1](Week1_secondary_structure) for more information on phi and psi angles).
+This can be explained by the special side group arrangement of Proline: this is fused twice to the backbone of the protein, rendering the amino acid very inflexible when it comes to the phi (φ) and ψ (psi) angles it can render (see [chapter 1](Week1_secondary_structure) for more information on phi and psi angles).
 Another amino acid that that tends to break alpha helices and beta strands is Glycine.
 Whilst now superseded, first by more accurate statistical methods and more recently by machine learning-based methods, the Chou-Fasman approach very elegantly demonstrates how the side groups of amino acids impact their tendency to form specific structures.